chfoo/takecrate/README.md

 ## Features

+This crate aims to be a safe and easy way for users to use binaries by automating the file copying and search path modification.

-* Supported OS families: unix, windows
+Supported OS families: unix (macOS and Linux), windows.

-* Saves checksums to manifest files and uses them before overwriting or deleting files.
+In addition, notable quality of life features include:

+* Including files bundled beside the binary.
-* Installs for the current user or all users.
+* Option for installing for the current user or for all users.
-* Modifies search path (PATH).

 ## Contributing & support